 The previous misconceptions are persistent for hunting sights.

 Some people consider bow sights to be hunting sights because of the same reason.
 They assume precision in hunting is not as important as in combats and war.

 Also, there is another group of people who think hunting sights are only gun sights because by hunting they only mean hunting deer or wild boar, etc.

 However, there are some hunters who like to hunt smaller birds or animals like a duck.
 These hunts can be done using a bow sight.
 So, in that sense, bow sights can be categorized as hunting sights.

-But I still consider the gun sight (i.e., red dot sights, reflex sights, prism sights, rifle scopes, night vision scope etc.) as hunting sights and I think bow sight and archery sights should be separated as a subcategory under sports sights.
+But I still consider the gun sight (i.e., red dot sights, reflex sights, prism sights, rifle scopes, proper bow peep sight, etc.) as hunting sights and I think bow sight and archery sights should be separated as a subcategory under sports sights.

 Do you really need a comparison between Sports sights & Hunting sights?